 That is why you need to take certain measures to avoid some of the pitfalls commonly associated with cats and dogs.
-Overcoming the prey-drive of a Westie is another obstacle you will have to face when trying to introduce a Westie to a cat.
-But don’t worry, there are ways around these obstacles.
+Overcoming the prey drive of a Westie is another obstacle you will have to face when trying to introduce a Westie to a cat.
+But don’t worry; there are solutions to these challenges.

-Here are some steps you can take to promote a healthy relationship between Westies and cats:
+Here are some steps you can take to promote a healthy relationship between your Westie and cats: